florianneukirchen/qgis_adjust_style/README.md

 ## Change Log
 ### Git
 - Changing stroke works for most renderer and symbol types now, including subsymbols (such as marker line)
-- Also change color2 of lineburst
+- Shapeburst and lineburst: change color ramp and color2

 ### 0.2 (2023-05)
 - Do not crash on a QgsGroupLayer (this is a new QGIS feature)